 Total time: 1 hour and 40 minutes (including 1 hour of chilling time)

-Needless to say, coleslaw is one of the most reliable pairings with pastrami sandwiches.
-Who can say no to an extra crunchiness and flavor to their sandwiches?
+Needless to say, coleslaw is one of the most reliable pairings for sloppy joes and pastrami sandwiches.
+Who can say no to extra crunchiness in their sandwiches?
 This homemade creamy coleslaw consists of fresh cabbage, creamy mayonnaise, tangy sour cream, and Dijon mustard.

 Although this recipe includes mayonnaise, replace it with plain yogurt if you prefer.
 Likewise, skip the sour cream if desired.
 Or, if you’re in a pinch, go for the store-bought cabbage mixture.
 But remember, the pre-shredded slaw mix is often of low quality.